 What it looks like: The top foot hangs loose or points forward, and pressure lands on the side of the knee.

 Why it's a problem: A pointed foot opens the knee joint up to lateral stress.
-You'll feel it as a pinching pain on the outside of the knee — that's a warning, not a stretch.
+You'll feel it as a pinching pain on the outside of the knee.
+That sensation is a warning sign, and you should back off immediately.

 The fix: Actively flex.
 Pull your toes back toward your shin like you're trying to show someone the bottom of your foot.
 Keep that tension the entire hold.